yojoecapital/notes/Cloud Digital Leader with Google Cloud/study-guide.md

 # Study Guide

+[toc]

 ## 1 Digital Transformation

-- **digital transformation**: paradigm shift; when an organization uses new digital technologies to create or modify business processes to meet the needs of changing business and marketing dynamics'
+- **digital transformation**: paradigm shift; when an organization uses new digital technologies to create or modify business processes to meet the needs of changing business and marketing dynamics
 - **cloud**: metaphor for the network of data centers that store and analyze data through internet
 - **on-prem**: hosted on site; runs in a locally environment
 - **private cloud**: cloud resource dedicated to a single organization; accessed through the internet